-Step 4: Attain Approval of the Individual Professional Learning Plan
+Step 4: Attain Approval of the Individual Professional Development Plan

-The Individual Professional Learning Plan must be approved by the building administrator by October 30 of the first year of the educator's three-year certification cycle.
-If the building administrator and the educator cannot agree on goals, the Director of Curriculum, Instruction, and Assessment will be asked to mediate.
+The Individual Professional Development Plan must be approved by the building administrator by October 30 of the first year of the educator's three-year certification cycle r first five years of employment with the Pelham School District.
+If the building administrator and the educator cannot agree on goals, the Assistant Superintendent will be asked to mediate.